LGBTQ rights in Maryland: History and legality of same-sex sexual activity

-In March 2003, Delegate Maggie McIntosh, majority leader of the Maryland House of Delegates, became the Maryland first legislator to "come out of the closet".
+In March 2003, Delegate Maggie McIntosh, majority leader of the Maryland House of Delegates, became Maryland's first legislator to "come out of the closet".
 Previously, in November 1980, Robert Bauman, a Maryland U.S. representative, lost re-election to Roy Dyson, after admitting that "homosexual tendencies" and alcoholism caused him to solicit a 16-year-old male prostitute for sexual intercourse.
 Previously in October 1980, he had been charged for soliciting sex from a prostitute, and had apologized to voters for his indiscretions.
 He ran for a House seat again in 1982, but withdrew from the race before primary election day.
-In June 2022, it was reported that various "openly gay and lesbian candidates" were running for election, or seeking re-election, in Montgomery, Prince George’s and Howard Counties of Maryland.
+In June 2022, it was reported that various "openly gay and lesbian candidates" were running for election, or seeking re-election, in Montgomery, Prince George's and Howard Counties of Maryland.

 On January 30, 2020, Maryland Senate began discussion of a bill, proposed by Sen. Susan Lee, to repeal the unenforceable and unconstitutional sodomy ban.
 It was approved by the Senate, with amendments, on March 18.
 The Maryland House of Delegates accepted the amendments the same day.
 The codified law took effect and was implemented on October 1, 2020.
+Just immediately before Easter 2023, a bill passed both houses of the Maryland General Assembly to formally repeal the archaic law banning oral sex, which became law without Governor Wes Moore's signature.
+The law took effect October 1, 2023.

 July 2021 police raids

 In July 2021, several men under police raids within Maryland were arrested for gay sex, but not heterosexual sex, under the Unnatural or Perverted Sexual Practices Act, still on the books.
 Maryland's General Assembly in 2020 voted to repeal the anal sex law, but the Senate amended the bill to not repeal the oral sex ban, so it was left intact.
-In June 2022, a bill to repeal the law died in Maryland Senate Judicial Proceedings Committee, but committee chair Senator William ‘Will’ Smith, and the bill's sponsor State Senator Clarence Lam, said they would take up the issue in 2023.
+In June 2022, a bill to repeal the law died in Maryland Senate Judicial Proceedings Committee, but committee chair Senator William C. Smith Jr., and the bill's sponsor State Senator Clarence Lam, said they would take up the issue in 2023.
+In May 2023, the bill become law without Governor's signature to formally repeal the oral sex ban and went into effect on October 1.